RichardSieg/richardsieg.github.io/index.md

 👨‍🏫 I love teaching!
 Currently, I supervise Data Science seminars at the <a href="https://www.th-koeln.de/" target="_blank">Technische Hochschule Köln</a>.

-🪩 Outside of work, I am a DJ at clubs, bars, and weddings and I enjoy anything that is music related.
+🪩 Outside of work, I am interested in anything that is music related and I occasionally DJ at clubs, bars, and weddings.
 I am a passionate SV Werder Bremen fan and love to play RPG video games.

-## CV